 We went under many different types of trees on our trip this morning.

-We went by the home of Snow White and the Seven Dwarfs.
+We passed the home of Snow White and the Seven Dwarfs.

 We soon came to a clearing.